Martin Pollack: Further material

-Talk by Martin Pollack [in English] at the IWM in Vienna, 14 June 2024, entitled The Long Shadow of a Sinister Past: A Never-Ending Story.
+Talk by Martin Pollack [in English] at the Institute for Human Sciences in Vienna, 14 June 2024, entitled The Long Shadow of a Sinister Past: A Never-Ending Story.
 Michalski Memorial Lecture, with the President of Austria, Alexander Van der Bellen, and Past President of Austria, Heinz Fischer, in attendance.

 In 2016 Pollack delivered the Dylynsky Memorial lecture in Toronto on "The Myth of Galicia."